Skip to main content

 Section 3 – Board Meeting Notification

-A schedule of meetings is set annually in August.
+A schedule of meetings is set before the end of the fiscal year for the following year.
 Notice of a special meeting of the Board shall be communicated to the Directors not less than forty-eight (48) hours, nor more than thirty (30) days, prior to holding such meeting.
 The notice shall state the time and place of the meeting, and shall include an agenda of the business to be transacted.
-Notices may be sent electronically.
+Notice of meetings will be sent to all board members via electronic communication such as an email and/or calendar invitation.

 Section 4 – Board Quorum